fx2d-physics-engine

 count size_t Number of active contact points (0, 1, or 2)

-penetration_depth float Signed overlap along normal (positive = penetrating)
+penetration_depth float Signed overlap along normal (positive = penetrating, negative = a speculative gap not yet closed)

 Detection Pipeline